rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 # Drawbacks
 [drawbacks]: #drawbacks

-It is not a fully general design that supports every possible use case, but it covers the most common cases.
+* It is not a fully general design that supports every possible use case, but it covers the most common cases.
 See also the alternatives.
+* It becomes a breaking change to add a new method to a trait, even if that method has a default impl.
+One needs to provide a `const` default impl to not make the change a breaking change.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives